Breaking into the ESL industry might seem like a daunting task if you have no prior experience, but it’s actually not very complicated.

 Here are the major benefits of using a recruiter/placement service:

-Agencies or placement services are most attractive for first-time teachers who have limited overseas experience.
+Agencies or placement services are most attractive for first-time teachers with limited overseas experience.

 Step 2b: Hit the Online Job Boards